gtasa-savegame-editor/gtasa-savegame-editor/README.md

 This doesn't mean that you shouldn't run it on those systems!
 I heavily advise you to do this and report any bugs you find as issue.

+## Downloading

+Just go to the [Releases page](https://github.com/lfuelling/gtasa-savegame-editor/releases) and download the file you need.

 ## Building

 To build the application: